 - % (Percentage Operator)

-In the following sections of this article, we will show you some examples with these arithmetic operators in Excel.
+In the following sections of this article, we will show examples of these arithmetic operators in Excel.
 The following image shows the arithmetic operators with short descriptions and applications.

 1. Plus (+) Operator